delolmo/request-distiller/README.md

 This library comes with the following implementations of the `ExtractorInterface`:

 - `DelOlmo\Extractor\AttributesExtractor`.
 Extracts the request attributes from the request.
+- `DelOlmo\Extractor\HeadersExtractor`.
+Extracts the headers from the request.
 - `DelOlmo\Extractor\ParsedBodyExtractor`.
 Extracts the parsed body from the request.
 - `DelOlmo\Extractor\QueryParamsExtractor`.
 Extracts the query params from the request.
 - `DelOlmo\Extractor\ExtractorChain`.
 Allows chaining extractors and merges all the extracted data using the \array_merge function.